gighive/gighive/docs/README.md

 ---
 # GigHive Music and Video Library

-GigHive is an **open-source deployment framework** for hosting a band’s music library and jam sessions.
-Or a wedding photographer could use it for their guests to upload photos.
+GigHive is an **open-source deployment framework** for hosting your own media library, a band’s library or fan videos, or even videos uploaded by guests from events like a wedding.
 It packages **Apache**, **MySQL**, and supporting automation into a fully reproducible environment using **Docker, Ansible, and Terraform**.
+It has a very simple interface: a splash page, a single database of stored videos and an upload utility.

 This project is designed to be portable, easy to deploy, and suitable for local development or cloud environments (Azure supported out of the box).